Reading Time: 5 minutes

 • Chargeable gain = £100,000

-• Number of days as a UK resident = 730 days (two years x 365)
+• Number of days as a UK resident = 730 days

-• Number of days bond held for = 1,825 (five years x 365)
+• Number of days bond held for = 1,825

 • Final chargeable gain = (730/1825) x £100,000 = £40,000

-Using this same illustration, if the investor had been non-resident for a larger proportion of the period, the taxable gain would have been reduced more significantly, with the same calculation applied to apportion the income.
+Using the same illustration (assuming no leap years), if the investor had been non-resident for a larger proportion of the period, the taxable gain would have been reduced more significantly, with the same calculation applied to apportion the chargeable gain.
+Although they must still declare the full gain, the investor can claim TAR through their self-assessment tax return and reduce their tax bill accordingly.

 Offshore Investment Bonds and Top-Slicing Relief